nandorojo/solito/docs/docs/guides/firebase-auth.md

 In this guide you will learn how to:

 1. Sign in users with Firebase Authentication in your Solito apps.
-2. Create protected routes, which only signed in users has access to.
+2. Create protected routes, that can only be accessed by signed in users.

 We’ll do both of these for our Solito web and native apps.
 This guide also covers how to setup and install `react-native-firebase` for your native Solito app with EAS build.